ngi-nix/ngipkgs/README.md

 ## Add and deploy a service

-For each service there is a module file in the `modules directory` which is where most of the work is done to define the configuration for a service.
-Whereas the default.nix for a package usually somewhat corresponds to the upstream instructions for building and installing from source, the module for a service will correspond to the instructions for configuring and running the software persistently (often using a systemd service).
+For each service there is a module file in the `modules` directory which is where most of the work is done to define the configuration for a service.
+Whereas the default.nix for a package usually somewhat corresponds to the upstream instructions for building and installing from source, the module for a service will correspond to the instructions for configuring and running the software persistently, including integration with other system components such as a systemd service or a web server config.
 Each module must also be imported into Ngipkgs by adding a line to the file `modules/all-modules.nix`.

 A service has its NixOS configuration options defined in its module.
 To actually be used, this module file must be imported into a NixOS system configuration so that the options can be used and the service deployed.
 There is a directory in `configs` for each service that contains NixOS configuration template files for practical deployment of the service to different kinds of target systems, such as a container or a cloud VM.
 Each configuration must also be imported into Ngipkgs by adding a line to the file `configs/all-configurations.nix`.
 For clarity, the name given to the configuration in this file should include both the name of the service, and its target system.
 For example, this is the import line for deployment of liberaforms to a container:
 ```